medwatt/gmid/README.md

 ![plot by sweep](./images/nmos_plot_by_sweep.svg)

-The `plot_by_sweep` method is extremely flexible and be used to create all sorts of plots.
+The `plot_by_sweep` method is extremely flexible and can be used to create all sorts of plots.
 For example, the snippet below shows how to plot the traditional output characteristic plot of a MOSFET.